 Plus Size Leggings Crop Top Cardigan 3 Piece Set Rainbow

 Now that you better understand the Rasta movement, you are probably wondering why a follower of the Rasta movement is easy to recognize and what is behind rasta clothing.
-The most commonly associated thing with rasta wear is the colors green, gold, and red.
+The most commonly associated thing with Jamaican rasta women’s clothing shop is the colors green, gold, and red.
 These were the colors of the Ethiopian flag, and are meant to honor Emperor Haile Selaise I. These colors were also an important part of the Marcus Garvey movement.
 Marcus Garvey was a Jamaican political figure that lived between the years 1887 and 1940.
 He is viewed by followers of Rasta as a religious prophet, and is held in particularly high regard for catalyzing the movement of previously enslaved Africans back to their homeland.
 In his movements he used red to signify the blood of the martyrs and green to symbolize Ethiopia’s vegetation and the gold symbolizes the wealth of the African continent that they will witness upon their return.

 The Rasta movement is a large cultural movement that connects many otherwise unrelated people throughout the world.
 This complexity and meaning of the Rasta movement is often overlooked as people often chose to look just at their spiritual use of cannabis.
 The next time you pick up a piece of reggae wear, you will know that what you are wearing means much more than what meets the eye.